A look at Clovis Oncology Inc.’s (CLVS) recent performance gives investors their first glimpse of hope. - News Daemon

 Sponsored

-Healthcare Sector giant saw their annual sales surged by 353.00% over the last five years.
+Over the past five-year period, the growth rate of yearbook sales for the company of the Healthcare sector was 353.00%.
 When this article was written, the company’s average yearly earnings per share was at 47.70%.
 With a float of $142.87 million, this company’s outstanding shares have now reached $144.62 million.

 Clovis Oncology Inc. (CLVS) Insider Activity